motion/orbit/notes/next-nate.md

 - Improved demo flow x2 (apps, bugs, etc)
 - Build to production
 - Website improved with better docs / home text

 ---

-1) Am I on track?

-Yes, but will need to work really hard on demo apps, and be sure to do docs every day.

-2) My daily plan should be?

-- A lot of DX initially, to see if we can make myself faster
-- Half day:
-  - stability, performance, "Orbit" high level stuff
-- Quarter day:
-  - apps, focused entirely on demo apps dfeeling good
-- One hour:
-  - website/docs

----